maxlpy/TestAnalysis/README.md

 ### Improve testing coverage with constraint
 We used contraint to generate the test case and improve the coverage by 100%.
 You can see `main.js` in my repository which include all the code to improve testing coverage.

 We can run `node main.js` to generate `test.js` for `subject.js`.
-Then, we use istanbul tool to get the above coverage report.
+Then, we run istanbul tool to get the above coverage report.

 ## Analysis Component
 ### Basic analysis using an existing static analysis tool JSHint to analyze the source code